Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 Dimension Door (4th) (8)

-Range: Unlimited
+Range: Touch/Self
 Components: V/S
-Duration: concentration up to 10 minutes
+Duration: instantaneous
 Casting Time: 1 action
 Description:
-This spell allows you to open a doorway 20 feet wide by 30 feet tall at a point within 100 feet.
-This doorway leads to an area you can visualize, can see, or a point you describe based off of distance from your current position.

-The doorway remains for the duration and creatures may pass through it to the area described and back to the location of casting as they please for that time.
+You instantly teleport to a point you are familiar with of your choice, this point may even be on another plane.
+You may also touch one creature and teleport them to this point with you.

 ```